 Dissatisfaction in the workplace — with underlying causes like low pay, unfulfilling work, a lack of growth opportunities, workplace harassment, and feeling undervalued — leads to greater staff turnover rates.

 Guess what?
-A workplace that implements policies intended to make sure women are valued and treated equally does not merely lead to greater job satisfaction among female workers, either!
+A workplace that implements policies to ensure women are valued and treated equally does not merely lead to greater job satisfaction among female workers, either!
 Indeed, 65 percent of employees indicated, in one survey, that they feel happier at work when all employees are treated with respect.

 3. Gender Equality Boosts Productivity in the Workplace